-A carer is anyone who cares, unpaid, for a friend or family member who (due to illness, disability, a mental health problem or an addiction) cannot cope without their support.
+A Carer is anyone, including children and adults, who looks after a family member, partner or friend who needs help because of their illness, frailty, disability, a mental health problem or an addiction and cannot cope without their support.
+The care they give is unpaid.’

 You may have found yourself in a caring role suddenly; someone you love is taken ill or has an accident, your child is born with a disability.
 For others, caring creeps up unnoticed: your parents can’t manage on their own any longer, your daughter's drug dependency increasingly affects her ability to take care of herself or her children.